sudo-kraken/k3s-cluster-maintenance/README.md

 ## Security

-If you discover a security issue, please review and follow the guidance in [SECURITY.md](SECURITY.md) if present, or open a private security-focused issue with minimal details and request a secure contact channel.
+If you discover a security issue, please review and follow the guidance in [SECURITY.md](SECURITY.md), or open a private security-focused issue with minimal details and request a secure contact channel.

 ## Contributing